-Many mice have a middle mouse button.
+Many mice and some touchpads have a middle mouse button.
 On a mouse with a scroll wheel, you can usually press directly down on the scroll wheel to middle-click.
 If you don’t have a middle mouse button, you can press the left and right mouse buttons at the same time to middle-click.
-If you find you are unable to middle-click this way you can try following.

-You can quickly open a new window for an application with middle-click.
-Simply middle-click on the application’s icon, either in the Launcher on the left, or in the applications overview.
+In the Activities overview, you can quickly open a new window for an application with middle-click.
+Simply middle-click on the application’s icon, either in the dash on the left, or in the applications overview.
 The applications overview is displayed using the grid button in the dash.

 In the file manager, middle-click serves two roles.
 If you middle-click a folder, it will open in a new tab.
 This mimics the behavior of popular web browsers.
 If you middle-click a file, it will open the file, just as if you had double-clicked.

-Some specialized applications allow you to use middle-click for other functions.
+Some specialized applications allow you to use the middle mouse button for other functions.
 Search your application’s help for middle-click or middle mouse button.